cdavidmaxey/cdavidmaxey.github.io/_posts/2016-12-31-Positive-Discipline-Kind-and-firm-with-mutual-respect.md

 description: "Positive Discipline is a non-punitive parenting and classroom management approach emphasizing mutual respect, and encouraging adults to be kind and firm."
 tags:
 - Positive Discipline
+- 💛 Social Emotional Learning
 - 📚 Books for Parents
 - 📚 Books for Teachers
-- 🇫🇷 français
-- 🇲🇽 Español
 ---
 <div class="float right side">
 	<div>